DrDisc/SLP_AutismAwarenessPresentation/HANDOUT_3_Ontario_Resources.md

 **How to Access:**
 - Contact your local Public Health Unit or
-- Find your regional program: www.ontariospeech.ca
+- Find your regional program: www.ontariospeech.ca ✅ (Verified)

 ---